sunnydayw/CodePath-iOS-Portfolio/iOS-Topic-Questions.md

 # iOS Topic Questions

 ## Views
-#####  What properties of a view can be animated?:
+#####  What properties of a view can be animated?
-  - [ ] Frame, bouds, center, Transformation, alpha, background color, contentStretch
+    Frame, bouds, center, Transformation, alpha, background color, contentStretch